ozyygen/pos-to-neg/LLM_prompting/README.md

 # LLM-Based Classification & Inter-Annotator Evaluation
-- We experimented with Qwen2.5-Coder:32b, Llama3.2, Mistral, Llama3.1:70b, Llama3.1:8b for the disjointness classification task.
+- We experimented with phi4, Llama3.1:70b, TBD for the disjointness classification task.
 To maintain consistent and interpretable outputs, we restricted the length of model responses and filtered out the invalid ones that did not align with "yes" or "no".
 We employed zero- and few-shot prompting along with Prompt chaining.

 - We evaluated the level of agreement among the answers provided by different LLMs when classifying sibling classes as disjoint with Krippendorff's alpha calculation.